YueLiPicasso/OCanrenTutorial/Main/peano/README.md

  we explain now.

- Browsing the library [source](peano.ml#L81) we could see that `gcd'` is defined in terms of `gcd` together with the addition relation and the Peano number predicate `isp`.
+ Browsing the library [source](peano.ml#L81) we could see that `gcd'` is defined in terms of `gcd` together with the addition relation and the Peano number predicate `isp` (read "is P" or "is a Peano Number").

  Provided a free variable as the argument, `isp` enumerates all Peano numbers, in other words, we can obtain the following equation from the definition of `isp`, where the right hand side is